zen-xu/ghostty/README.md

 nix develop -c alejandra .
 ```

-Non-Nix users should install Alejandra and use the follwing command to format with Alejanda:
+Non-Nix users should install Alejandra and use the following command to format with Alejanda:

 ```
 alejandra .